KhondamirYu/KhondamirYu/README.md

 ## Currently Learning
 - Building **cross-platform mobile applications** using React Native.
-- **API integration** and backend communication with Firebase and GraphQL.
+- **API integration** and backend communication with Firebase and GraphQL .
 - Advanced **animations** and interactions for mobile and web platforms.

 ## Fun Facts